Last Updated on 10th March 2025

 Proprietary estoppel claims: Detriment and expectation

-We specialise in proprietary estoppel claims nationwide and were successful in the Ely v Robson Court of Appeal estoppel claim.
-If you require legal assistance from specialist solicitors who can work on a no win, no fee basis, then give our free helpline a call on 0333 888 0407 or send us an email
+We specialise in bringing and defending proprietary estoppel claims nationwide, and were the successful solicitors in the famous Ely v Robson Court of Appeal estoppel claim.
+If you would like a free legal consultation with a top rated solicitor who can work on a no win, no fee basis, then contact us by calling 0333 888 0407 or emailing us at [email protected].

 When it comes to beneficial interest claims and proprietary estoppel the courts enjoy a wide and unfettered judgmental discretion.
 The aim of the court is to ensure fairness and give protection to people who make a material contribution in the expectation that their investment will be secure.
 The watchwords are ‘detriment’ and ‘expectation’.

-Daughter works on parents’ farm for minimal wages in return for promise that the farm will be hers
+Daughter worked on parents’ farm for minimal wages in return for promise that the farm will be hers

 In this case the claimant’s parents, Mr and Mrs Davies, were dairy farmers with a farming business (including land) worth around £4.4m.
 The claimant worked on the family farm for many years.
 Her wages were low, but she was assured by her parents that the farm would be her’s one day.